Myzumi/Guild-Bot/README.md

 - GuildID
   - The ID of the guild
 - GuildChat
-  - The ID of the Guild Chat where messages should be posted
+  - The ID of the guild chat where messages should be posted
 - OfficerChat
-  - The id of the Officer Chat where the messages should be posted
+  - The ID of the officer chat where the messages should be posted